Madeline is a teacher with lots of tips and tricks to share with readers in the field.

 The theories of free trade and fair trade are very complex.
 It is essential to begin at the basics in order to comprehend these economic foundations.
 Investorwords.com states that free trade is “international business not restrained by government interference or regulation, such as duties.”1 On the other hand, fair trade is defined by the authors of The Ethical Consumer as “products purchased under equitable trading agreements, involving cooperative rather than competitive trading principles, ensuring a fair price and fair working conditions for producers and suppliers.”2

 Although the definition of free trade may sound ideal, in reality, free trade agreements have regulations.
-Often times, free trade still involves duties and quotas, although they are usually reduced.
-Further explanation and examples of such free trade agreements will be discussed later.
+Oftentimes, free trade still involves duties and quotas, although they are usually reduced.
+Further explanations and examples of such free trade agreements will be discussed later.

 Fair trade can be a very controversial topic and is a relatively new idea.
 However, it is gaining acceptance in the mainstream as a result of increased awareness of its benefits and ethical consumer behavior.